-Priority Research Areas for SCGSR 2019 Solicitation 1
+Priority Research Areas for SCGSR 2020 Solicitation 2

-The applicants to the SCGSR Program must be pursuing graduate research in an area that is aligned with one or more of the Priority Research Areas for the SCGSR 2019 Solicitation 1.
-The applicant's proposed SCGSR research project to be conducted at a DOE laboratory must address stated aims in at least one of the priority areas listed below.
+It is an Eligibility Requirement [link to Eligibility page] that applicants to the DOE SCGSR Program must be pursuing graduate research aligned with one or more of the Priority Research Areas for a specific solicitation call.
+The applicant's proposed SCGSR research project to be conducted at a DOE laboratory must address stated aims in at least one of the priority areas listed for that solicitation.